BennyTheDev/tap-protocol-specs/README.md

 | Deploy op | token-deploy  | deploy  |
 | Mint op | token-mint  | mint  |
 | Transfer op | token-transfer  | transfer  |

+#### Internal

+Internally, there exists a new operation called "transfer-send", which enables mass-transfer of different tokens to many recipients.

+The specs for "transfer-send" are defined as follows: